MyOralVillage/4-Share/deliverable-1/planning.md

     * May take on too much responsibility and overwork myself

 * Zhipeng Zhou
-  * Focus: Adjuct team progress, development of the application, scavenger
+  * Focus: Adjuct team progress, development of the application
   * Technical Strengths
     * Have experience in both Android and Web development
     * Experienced with C, Java, Python and HTML